 What is the best way to manage all my passwords?

-The best way to manage all your passwords is by using a good and reputable password manager, that will not only help you to store all of your passwords in one place but will also keep them safe and secure.
+The best way to manage all your passwords is by using a good and reputable password manager that will not only help you to store all of your passwords in one place but will also keep them safe and secure.
 In fact, according to recent password manager statistics, vault users are three times less likely to experience identity theft.

 Want to know more about password managers?